euphort-wind/euphort-wind.github.io/content/post/malta/index.md

 <b>💐 National flower: </b> Maltese Centaury <i>(Widnet il-Baħar)</i>

-<b>🦉 Local wisdom:</b> "Bil-flus tagħmel triq fil-baħar iżda ma tixtrix il-ġenna." / "<i>With money you can make a path in the sea, but you cannot buy a place in heaven.</i>" — Maltese proverb
+<b>🦉 Local wisdom:</b> "With money you can make a path in the sea, but you cannot buy a place in heaven." / <i>"Bil-flus tagħmel triq fil-baħar iżda ma tixtrix il-ġenna."</i> — Maltese proverb

 <b>👨‍🎓 The oldest university:</b> The University of Malta <i>(L-Università ta' Malta)</i>, Msida, est. 1592.